 The Planning and Zoning Commission met on the above date.
-Chairperson Wright called the meeting to order at 7:00 p.m. and noted there was a quorum.
-Chairperson Wright then asked P&Z Alternate Two Commissioner Crutcher to be a voting member for this meeting.
-Commissioner Crutcher agreed.
+Chairperson Wright called the meeting to order at 7:05 p.m.
+There was a quorum.
+P&Z Commission Alternate Two Crutcher and P&Z Commission Alternate Three Douglas served as voting members for this meeting.